sturk111/tensor-ham/README.md

 # An Example

+Here we walk through the code contained in tensorHam.py.
 We start with a precomputed band structure for a particular material:

 ```python
 import pickle